blyedev/blyedev/README.md

 - 👋 Hi, I’m @AdusGaming
-- 👀 I’m interested in studying CS at TUM
+- 👀 I’m interested in studying Information Systems at TUM
-- 🌱 I’m currently learning Web development with NextJs
+- 🌱 I’m currently learning Angular and Docker
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at @AdamSmielewski on Twitter

 <!---